-The commercial operation of online gaming (referred to as "interactive gaming" under Law 16/2001 (Macau Gaming Law)) can only be pursued by privately owned entities that have been granted a concession to that effect, through entering into a concession contract with the Macau Government.
+The commercial operation of online gaming (referred to as "interactive gaming" under the Macau Gaming Law) can only be pursued by privately owned entities that have been granted a concession to that effect, through entering into a concession contract with the Macau government.

-However, the Macau Government has not issued regulations governing the concession and operation of online gaming (and has not launched a tender to grant these concessions).
+However, the Macau government has not issued regulations governing the concession and operation of online gaming (and has not launched a tender to grant these concessions).
 Additionally, concessionaires of casino games of chance cannot operate interactive games.

-The limitations listed above are applicable to all forms of gaming activities identified in 3.2 Definition of Gambling.
+The limitations listed above are applicable to all the forms of gaming activity identified in 3.2 Definition of Gambling.

-The exclusive operators of horse racing (Macau Horse Racing Company Limited, hereinafter MJC) and sports betting (Sociedade de Lotarias e Apostas Mútuas de Macau, hereinafter SLOT) can offer online wagering limited to the landbased competitions they already offer.
+The exclusive operators of horse racing (Macau Horse Racing Company Limited, or MJC) and sports betting (Sociedade de Lotarias e Apostas Mútuas de Macau, or SLOT) can offer online wagering limited to the land-based competitions they already offer.